the10thWiz/Rocket/site/guide/20-websockets.md

 although the details of implementing `IntoMessage` are beyond the scope of this guide.

-## Broadcasts & Topics
+## Broadcasts & Inter-client communication

-To send a message to more than one client, use the `broadcast(message)` method.
-This will broadcast the message to every client connected to the same topic.
-Rocket uses the Uri used to connect as the topic.
-E.g., in the following example, the topic is `'/listen'`.
+The first example presented is kind of boring.
+All it does is send a message back to the client that sent it.
+To make it more interesting, we could instead broadcast the message to every client.

+Rocket provides the capability to broadcast to multiple clients, so all we need to do is change the `send` to `broadcast`.

 ```rust
 #[message("/listen", data = "<data>")]